-On this day in 1775, the first naval battle of the American Revolution begins.
-The battle is sometimes called the “Lexington of the Seas.”
+On this day in 1775, conflict brews, ultimately prompting the first naval battle of the American Revolution.
+That battle is sometimes called the “Lexington of the Seas.”
 It was a decisive victory against the British!

 The story starts with a trader named Capt.
 Ichabod Jones, who was accustomed to traveling the route between Boston and Machias, Maine.
 He would take goods to Machias, then return to Boston with a load of lumber to sell.
 When Americans cornered the British in Boston after Lexington and Concord, you can imagine that it put a bit of a crimp in his routine.